 When Beth McGrath assumed leadership of CIESE in 2004, she looked around the curve again.
 What she saw was potential and a void.
 While the waves of NSF-funded science and mathematics programs had provided the catalyst for active student investigation of the natural world, learning about engineering and technology remained absent from most students school experiences.
 CIESE embraced engineering education as a new educational frontier.
 Through a series of state, federal and private grants CIESE developed and introduced curricula and provided professional development for thousands of teachers in learning how to engage their students in engineering design activities.
 (Video: CIESE Educates the Engineers of the Future)

 Well into its third decade, CIESE continues its focus on science, engineering and mathematics teaching and learning, but with a subtle shift.
-When Arthur Camins, CIESE Director since 2011, looks around the corner, he sees the growing demand to develop transferable knowledge and deep teaching expertise.
-The CIESE staff recognizes that the emphases in new standards on integration of science, engineering and mathematical practices and conceptual knowledge development, require CIESE to make a significant investment in understanding the complexity of improving teaching and learning.
-In addition, CIESE has extended its research to support Stevens’ efforts to improve undergraduate teaching.
+When Arthur Camins served as CIESE Director from 2011-2016, he saw the growing demand to develop transferable knowledge and deep teaching expertise.
+The CIESE staff recognized that the emphases in new standards on integration of science, engineering and mathematical practices and conceptual knowledge development, required CIESE to make a significant investment in understanding the complexity of improving teaching and learning.
+In addition, CIESE extended its research to support Stevens’ efforts to improve undergraduate teaching.

 Current research and development work focuses on investigating explicit science and engineering learning connections and high leverage practices, such as modeling and explanation.